Digital Nomading As A Family: Essential Tips For Parents Who Plan To Make The Most Of Remote Working Trends

 Multiple employment and tax scenarios can occur when working remotely abroad.
 You might be working for a U.S.-based company or for a foreign business, as a full-time employee, as an independent contractor or simply as a freelancer working for various entities based around the world.

-One important thing to remember is that U.S. taxes are based on citizenship, not country of residence.
+It’s important to understand your US expat tax obligations.
+U.S. taxes are based on citizenship, not country of residence.
 If you’re an American citizen, you have a tax obligation to Uncle Sam, and you must file a U.S. federal tax return regardless of where you live.
 Some states also require that you pay state taxes after moving abroad.

 If you want to reduce your U.S. federal tax bill, you need to spend at least 330 days per year working abroad – in which case you can then claim a tax benefit.
 You might be required to pay some taxes in the country you’re working from though, depending on factors such as local legislation, bilateral agreements between the United States and the country you’re working or living in, length of stay, type of visa/work permit, the entity you work for and so on.
 All in all, taxes while living abroad are notoriously difficult to navigate, so the best course of action is to hire a specialized accountant.